Thraka/thraka.github.io/root/articles/getting-started-visualstudio.md

 The startup code, which you'll write in the next section, designates the startup object, known as the "root screen."
 That object is a `ScreenObject` type, or any type derived from `ScreenObject` such as `ScreenSurface`.
 Create a new root screne:

 01. In the **Solution Explorer** window, right-click on the project and select **Add** > **Class**.
-01. Name the class `RootScrene` and create it.
+01. Name the class `RootScreen` and create it.
 The code editor for the class is opened.
 01. Replace the generated code with the following:

     ```csharp